 Oppenheimer Believes Crown Castle (CCI) Still Has Room to Grow

-Crown Castle has an analyst consensus of Strong Buy, with a price target consensus of $184.67, implying a 0.4% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Crown Castle with a $196.54 average price target, which is a 6.2% upside from current levels.
 In a report issued on April 12, Jefferies also resumed coverage with a Buy rating on the stock with a $205.00 price target.

 See today’s analyst top recommended stocks >>